 How to Plant Gladiolus Seeds

 In late winter you can start the seeds indoors in flats.
-Around February, sow seeds in flats shallowly and sprinkle some find sand over the tops.
+Around February, sow seeds in flats shallowly and sprinkle some fine sand over the tops.
 Keep the medium moderately moist in a warm, bright location.

 If spring rain isn’t adequate, supplement water regularly.
 It will take a few years before you get your first flowers but, in the meantime, the existing seedlings will throw off tiny corms of their own, doubling the flower display over time.